 Finally, this is the only award not decided by me.
 It’s given to the Coffee Spot which received the greatest number of views (according to JetPack) in this calendar year.
 Since the Awards are meant to recognise what’s happened on the Coffee Spot this year, I’ve decided to exclude Coffee Spots published in previous years.

-Make sure you check back on New Year’s Day to find out who has won!
+And that’s it!
+All the shortlists have been published.
+Check back on New Year’s Day to find out who has won which Award!

 If you liked this post, please let me know by clicking the “Like” button.
 If you have a WordPress account and you don’t mind everyone knowing that you liked this post, you can use the “Like this” button right at the bottom instead. [bawlu_buttons]

 Don ‘t forget that you can share this post with your friends using the buttons below.